snightshade/snightshade/README.md

 - ...or my preferred method, talk to me directly on Discord! `rin#3487`

 ## What do you do?
-I'm a freelance (read: unemployed) software developer, and hobbyist musician.
+I'm a hobbyist software developer and musician.
-You can check my Twitter for samples of songs, or ask me directly.
-I'll send you some.
+For my software work, this is the best resource.
+For my music, look [here](https://soundcloud.com/lostkagamine).

 [Oh yeah, I also have a fursona.](https://kagamine-r.in/sona.png) [Two, in fact.](https://twitter.com/lostkagamine/status/1357824812501127168)

-I'm passionate for working with C# in particular, lately.
-It's a great language and I'm having a lot of fun.
-Do not ask me to do Python.
-I will look at you menacingly.
+I like the [Rust](https://rust-lang.org) and [C#](https://dot.net) programming languages a lot.

 ## What have you made?
-Short answer: too many things to list.

-Long answer: either ask me, or dig through my repositories.
-Bound to be something interesting somewhere.
+A lot.
+Most of it is unfinished, sorry.
+Look through my repos - gotta be something neat somewhere, right?

 ## What do you use?
 My PC setup is: